ParentJA/example-search/README.md

 ## Optimization

-(Optimization here.)

-We've been calculating the `vector` in each query.
-We can optimize this query by precalculating the vector and storing it in the `example_course` database as a field.
+We've been calculating a `tsvector` for each course in every query.
+That's an expensive operation.
+One way to optimize the performance of our search is to precalculate the `tsvector` and to store it as a field in the `example_course` database table.
+If we use that technique, then PostgreSQL doesn't have to run `to_tsquery()` on each database record.
+It only has to compare the search query to the precalculated value in each row.
+Django provides a special `SearchVectorField` class for this exact purpose.

 Modify the `Course` model to use the `SearchVectorField`.
-(Talk about pre-processing the search vector and how it improves performance.)

 **example/models.py**